oleaha/ttm41135/README.md

 - Restart apache: `apachectl stop` and `apachectl start`
 - See your code fail!
 - REMEMBER!
 Switch back to master when you are done! `git checkout master` and restart apache.
+- Now, if your shit works we can merge it into master.
+Ask @oleaha how this is done!